typesafedev/typesafedev.github.io/yakusoku.md

 Mon and Thu 17:30-18:30 First session
 Mon and Thu 18:30-19:30 Second session

-Any mistakes in transcribing can be ascribed to me and not my sensei.
+I am responsible for any transcribing mistakes and not my sensei.

 |  | Attacker        | Defender
 |--|-----------------|-----------------------